forcedotcom/cli/releasenotes/README.md

 ------------

+* NEW: Export a large number of records from an org with the new `data export bulk` command.
+Use a SOQL query to select the fields and records that you want to export, and specify whether you want to write to a CSV- or JSON-formatted file.
+For example, this command exports the `Id`, `Name`, and `Account.Name` fields of the Contact object into a JSON-formatted file:

+    ```bash
+    sf data export bulk --query "SELECT Id, Name, Account.Name FROM Contact" --output-file export-accounts.json --result-format json --wait 10 --target-org my-scratch
+    ```

+    Bulk exports can take a while, so if the command times out after the specified wait time (10 minutes in our example), it displays a job ID that you then pass to the new `data export resume` command to see the status and results of the original export.
+For example:

+    ```bash
+    sf data export resume --job-id 750XXX00fake1222
+    ```

+    IMPORTANT: The `data export bulk` command uses Bulk API 2.0, which is optimized to handle very large sets of data asynchronously.
+However, the API limits the type of SOQL queries you can run.
+For example, you can't use aggregate functions such as `count()`.
+For the complete list of limitations, see the
+  "SOQL Considerations" section at the end of [this page](https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/queries.htm). (plugin-data PR [#1035](https://github.com/salesforcecli/plugin-data/pull/1035))

 * NEW: Salesforce CLI now warns you when you deploy metadata with the `project deploy start` command and either the total size of the metadata or the number of metadata files is over 80% of the [Metadata API limits](https://developer.salesforce.com/docs/atlas.en-us.salesforce_app_limits_cheatsheet.meta/salesforce_app_limits_cheatsheet/salesforce_app_limits_platform_metadata.htm).
 You can change this threshold by setting the new `SF_DEPLOY_SIZE_THRESHOLD` environment variable to a number between 1 and 100.
 For example, if you set `SF_DEPLOY_SIZE_THRESHOLD=70`, you get the warning when you try to deploy metadata that's over 70% of the limit.

     Salesforce CLI always attempts to deploy the metadata when you run the `project deploy start` command, even if it determines that the size or file count might be over the limit. (source-deploy-retrieve PR [#1435](https://github.com/forcedotcom/source-deploy-retrieve/pull/1435))